Pure Anthropomorphism

 `Abd Allah ibn Ahmad ibn Hanbal (d.
 290AH): He wrote a book which he named Kitab al-sunna, but whose stand in relation to the Sunna and anthropomorphism can be judged by the following excerpts:

-p.
-5: "Is istiwa other than by sitting (julus)?"
+"Is istiwa other than by sitting (julus)?"

 "He saw Him on a chair of gold carried by four angels: one in the form of a man, another in the form of a lion, another in that of a bull, and another in that of an eagle, in a green garden, outside of which there was a golden dais."

-Someone forged this anthropomorphic tract called
+Someone Forged this Anthropomorphic tract called

 "Kitab al-sunna"